Annealed almost periodic entropy: Almost periodic sequences

 The quotient and strong-quotient topologies from Section~\ref{sec:q-and-sq} offer two possible modes of convergence for an AP sequence.
 Neither of these depends on the representations being finite-dimensional.

 We sometimes need another mode of convergence which is specific to finite-dimensional representations.
-For an AP sequence $\bspi$, this is the convergence of the pulled-back traces on $\A$: that is, $\tr_{d_n}\circ \pi_n \to \tau$ in the weak$^\ast$ topology for some tracial state $\tau$ on $\A$.
-This is rather different from the other two modes, but the phenomenon of measure concentration does give rise to a connection: see Proposition~\ref{prop:APent-properties-trace}(b) below.
+For an AP sequence $\bspi$, this is the convergence of the pulled-back traces on $\A$: that is, $\tr_{d_n}\circ \pi_n \to \tau$ in the weak$^\ast$ topology for some limit tracial state $\tau$ on $\A$.
+In the terminology of free probability theory, this asserts that, for any finite subset $F$ of $\A$, the tuples $(\pi_n(a):\ a \in F)$ form a sequence of `microstates' for $F$ in the `non-commutative probability space' $(\A,\tau)$ (see~\cite{Voi02--survey}, for example) This mode of convergence is rather different from the previous two modes, but the phenomenon of measure concentration does give rise to a connection: see Proposition~\ref{prop:APent-properties-trace}(b) below.

 All of these modes of convergence appear naturally in explorations of how the finite-dimensional representations are distributed among all representations in either topology.
 We next recall a few aspects of this long-running story.